PMEAL/porespy/_sources/installation.rst.txt

 Installing the `dev` version
 ############################

-If you are a porespy contributor or want to get the newest updates as they roll in, you need to clone the porespy repository from Github and install it locally.
+If you are a PoreSpy contributor or want to get the newest updates as they roll in, you need to clone the PoreSpy repository from Github and install it locally.
 It's not as difficult as it sounds, just follow these steps:

-Open up the terminal/cmd and use ``cd`` to navigate to the directory where you want to store the ``porespy`` codebase.
+Open up the terminal/cmd and use ``cd`` to navigate to the directory where you want to store the PoreSpy code.
 Clone the repo to your disk using:

    $ git clone https://github.com/PMEAL/porespy

-Since your terminal is currently in the porespy directory, you can now install ``porespy`` and all its dependencies with:
+Since your terminal is currently in the PoreSpy directory, you can now install PoreSpy and all its dependencies with:

    $ uv pip install -e .

 Voila!
 You can now use the latest features available on the ``dev`` branch.
-To keep your "local" ``porespy`` installation up to date, you should regularly pull the latest changes:
+To keep your "local" PoreSpy installation up to date, you should regularly pull the latest changes:

    $ git pull

 .. warning::
-   For the development version of ``porespy`` to work, you need to first remove the ``porespy`` that you've previously installed using ``uv pip uninstall porespy``
+   For the development version of PoreSpy to work, you need to first remove any versions that you may have previously installed using ``uv pip uninstall porespy``